nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The search is case-sensitive. e.g `Covid-Positive` will not match `covid-positive`

 Examples of usage:
-* `find covid-positive` returna all student that are tagged as covid-positive
+* `find covid-positive` returns all student that are tagged as covid-positive

 ### Saving
 Saving in the application is automatic.
 The data in the file will be saved accordingly whenever